TJREVERB/pfs/submodules/eeprom/README.md

 Upcoming updates:
  - Easier variable storage and access
  - Count feature to detect number of variables stored
- - All code on one file
+ - All code in one file

  Notes:
   - Data is seperated by "!"